Valid Inference After Causal Discovery: Noisy Causal Discovery via Greedy Search

-With Proposition \ref{prop:GES_dp_guarantee} in hand, we can now ensure valid statistical inference after causal discovery.
+With Lemma \ref{lemma:GES_dp_guarantee} in hand, we can ensure valid inference after causal discovery.
 We state an analogue of \Cref{thm:score_fn} for \textsc{noisy-ges} which shows how to discount the target miscoverage level in order to preserve validity after graph discovery via greedy search.
-The result follows by putting together \Cref{prop:max-info} and \Cref{prop:GES_dp_guarantee}, analogously to \Cref{thm:score_fn}.
+The result follows by putting together \Cref{prop:max-info} and \Cref{lemma:GES_dp_guarantee}.

 \begin{theorem} Suppose that we select $\widehat G$ via noisy greedy equivalence search (\Cref{alg:GES_general}).
 Then, for any causal graph $G$, we have